-Posted by Gary Burger on March 9, 2016 in Insurance claims
+Posted by Gary Burger on March 9, 2016 in In the News

 Missouri Supreme Court ethics rules require that “a lawyer should act with commitment and dedication to the interests of the client, and with zeal and advocacy on the client’s behalf.”
 As a practical matter, in addition to the ethics rules, the only way a lawyer can be successful is to be a zealous advocate on his client’s behalf.
 A plaintiff and his lawyer have the odds stacked against them in personal injury or other litigation; the plaintiff has the burden to prove all parts of the case and to persuade the jury to award them money against the “poor” little defendant.
 It is also important to be creative in representing plaintiffs.
 Here are some examples of zealous creativity.